 As an anthropologist with a lived experience of disability, I have the ability to help you see the world through the eyes of your consumers so you can ensure your business or organisation is providing the best services and experiences for people with a disability.

 I offer bespoke services and tailored solutions to suit your needs.
 As my client, you will receive a report based on qualitative research with unique insights and recommendations to address holistic accessibility gaps in your business or organisation.
 This will ensure your business or organisation contributes to a holistically accessible world.

 A tailored review service to determine success of strategies to address issues in the disability space.
-You will receive a report based on qualitative research complete with findings and recommendations to ensure success.

 Although disability is a diversity group, it is one that is lacking from most Diversity & Inclusion (D&I) plans.
-I'll help your business or organisation make sure it's a part of your plan in a meaning and sustainable way.

 I am available for a range of public speaking opportunities including keynotes, forums and education.

 I provide audit services based on the principles of good governance to ensure your disability-related board or committee is functioning as it should be.

 My services are aimed at helping your business guarantee its success in whatever you are working on in the disability space.

 The Ainslee Hooper Commentary

 Today is officially 3 years since I left the office of what was a 20-year career in the public service, and was to be the beginning of what is now Ainslee Hooper Consulting.
 Although when I left the office, I didn't know I'd be where I am today, I just knew that...